jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 With the two operators down.
 We can start patching and changing scraping interval.

-The different jobs and intervals for monitoring are stored on Secret called 'prometheus-k8s':
+The different jobs and intervals for monitoring are stored on Secret called 'prometheus-k8s' and a fille called 'prometheus.yaml.gz'

 ```yaml
 > oc get -n openshift-monitoring secrets prometheus-k8s -o jsonpath='{.data.prometheus\.yaml\.gz}'  | base64 -d | gunzip -c